UntriexTv/PYxel-Trio-ST/README.md

 # Mechanics
  - Changing from ghost to body on limited time
  - Day cycle
- - Nps are spawning only if you have enought coins and only in setted time
+ - NPCs are spawning only if you have enought coins and only in setted time
  - Comunication with NPCs
  - Upgrades (with magic table that can be found in some buildings)